 Introducing The Collapse parameter

 An efficient conversion of vector to text, but we’ve retained the fragmented nature of the original data.
 A small change is needed, to string these elements together.
 We shall specify a “collapse” parameter to concatenate the results into a single string.
-As shown below:
+As shown in the concatenate vector example below:

-These functions can be combined to create a more complicated format.
+These functions can be combined to create a more complicated format string.
 For example, suppose we have a vector of information from a database that we want to convert into a dictionary format.

 We know what each of these values is:

-And we would like our final format to be something along the lines of:
+And we would like our final format string to be something along the lines of:

-So we present the paste function with two vectors – the first being field names, the second containing field values.
-We join them using a colon and join the pieces together using semi-colons.
+So we present the paste function with two vectors – the first being field names (column names, row names, etc), the second containing field values.
+We join them using a colon and join the pieces together using semi-colons and the r collapse parameter into one input string sequence.
 Code is below.